Get emergency flood assistance now

 2. Avoid electrical currents

 Electrical systems may have been damaged by the floodwater and can be dangerous to operate.
 A qualified electrician is best placed to ensure you and your family’s safety.
 Avoid fallen powerlines.
 Powerlines can be downed in storms and have potential to be deadly.
-Call Triple Zero (000) and report fallen power lines.
+Call Triple Zero (000) to report any fallen power lines.

-3. Phone your insurer
+3. Phone your insurance provider

-- the costs of temporary accommodation if you need it
+- temporary accommodation if you need it

-- approving any home and contents or car insurance claims as soon as possible (it may even be possible to receive an advance on the claim amount so you can get started on emergency repairs)
+- an advance on the claim amount so you can get started on emergency repairs as soon as possible

 4. Lock up